ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

 ## Before you begin
 {: #spk_ing}

+To enable your Spark application to work with the watsonx.data catalog and storage, you must have `Metastore admin` role.
+Without `Metastore admin` privilege, you cannot ingest data to storage using Native Spark engine.
+For more information about the Spark configuration, see [Working with the watsonx.data catalog and storage](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-smbit_nsp#view_smbit_nsp)

 * You must have the **Administrator** role and privileges in the catalog to do ingestion through the web console.
 * Add and register {{site.data.keyword.iae_full_notm}} (Spark).
 See [Registering an engine](watsonxdata?topic=watsonxdata-reg_engine).
 * Add buckets for the source data files and target catalog.
 See [Adding a bucket-catalog pair](watsonxdata?topic=watsonxdata-reg_bucket).